darenjacobs/k8s_flask_app/README.md

 DOCKER_PASSWORD - your dockerhub password

 Cloud Provider Secrets:
-GKE (Enable Google Kubernetes Engine API):
+GCP:
  - GKE_PROJECT_ID - GKE project ID
  - SA_CREDENTIAL: JSON credentials for the service account with at least "Kubernetes Engine Developer" permissions

 AWS:
  - AWS_ACCESS_KEY - Access Key ID to service account with permissions to create an EKS cluster
  - AWS_SECRET_KEY - Secret Access key to a service account with permissions to create an EKS  cluster

-Azure;
+Azure:
  - AZURE_CREDENTIAL - Service Principal credentials with contributor access to your subscription